resbaz/nectar-cloud-lessons/Resources/Play.md

 Some beer crate chairs, cushions, and lots of empty bottles.

-*OTHER*

-Oh, no one is here!
-Maybe I can find something lying around to fund my next drink!
-CD, take me to the house library!
+*USER*

+Gosh, OTHER you're very strange.

+**Then as an aside**

+MKDIR create for me a writing room, and there I'll write down my true thoughts about other.

+*MKDIR*

+Doesn't talk, but makes building motions to one side of the room

+*USER*

+CD, take me to my new writing room.

+*CD*

-*CD doesn't talk, but escorts OTHER somewhere else in the room*
+Doesn't talk, but escorts USER to where the room was created by mkdir.

-*OTHER*
+*USER*

-PWD, I'm still struggling to see.
-Where am I now?
+PWD, where am I now?

 *PWD*

-You are in the house library.
+You are in the writing room, just off of the lounge in the home known as computer.

+*USER*

+I'm going to echo my thoughts about other into this new Diary.

 *OTHER*

-And LS, what's around me?
+Hm: I want to know what USER wrote about me!
+I think I'll take a peek.

+*GROUP*

+We do to!
+We want to peek as well!

+*USER*

+Oops!
+CHMOD, protect my diary so that only I can read and write it!

+*CHMOD*

+Your wish is my command!
+Abracadabra - your diary is protected.

+*USER*

+LS: what's in this room?

 *LS*

-Why, its
+Only your diary USER.
+Protected so that only you can read and write it!

+*GROUP and OTHER*

+Awww!